 Cara de la Cruz, PhD

-Dr. de la Cruz serves as Project Coordinator for the Maternal and Child Health Leadership Training Grant.
+Dr. de la Cruz serves as Program Manager for the Maternal and Child Health Leadership Training Grant.
 She received her PhD in 2011 from the University of South Florida College of Public Health with a focus in Maternal and Child Health Epidemiology.
 She earned her MPH in Global Health also at USF, and her BA in psychology at the University of Pennsylvania.
 Her research interests include maternal morbidity and mortality, the impact of adverse birth experiences on mothers, reproductive health, and mental health.

 Ankita Patel, B.S.
 MPH Candidate

 Ankita Patel is the graduate research assistant for the Maternal and Child Health Training Grant.
 She is a graduate from the University of South Florida with her B.S. in Biomedical Sciences.
 Her main interests in public health are health education and reproductive health.
 She hopes that her time here at USF will further her discipline and ability to be the best public health professional that she can be.